ZainRizvi/ZainRizvi.github.io/_drafts/using-gpus-with-r-in-jupyter-lab.md

 If you use AI Platform Notebooks or GCP's Deep Learning VM images, the Nvidia GPU drivers will be pre-installed for you.
 You may be able to find other offerings which also have the drivers pre-installed, taking care of step 1.

-Then SSH into your machine, and run the following command:
+Once your machine with GPU drivers is ready, SSH into it and run the following command:

     sudo -- sh -c 'wget -O - https://raw.githubusercontent.com/ZainRizvi/UseRWithGpus/master/install-r-gpu.sh | bash'

 There, one line and you're done.

-It downloads [a script from my GitHub repository](https://github.com/ZainRizvi/UseRWithGpus/blob/master/install-r-gpu.sh) and executs it on your machine, handling all the tricky parts.
+It downloads [a script from my GitHub repository](https://github.com/ZainRizvi/UseRWithGpus/blob/master/install-r-gpu.sh) and executes it on your machine, handling all the tricky parts.
 That's it, you can now stop reading this article.

 However, if you're anything like me, you may be a _liiiiittle_ bit wary of running random code from the internet.